tassyk/security/Security-Tools.md

 ### Security Check
 - [EmoCheck](https://github.com/JPCERTCC/EmoCheck) : Emotet detection tool for Windows OS.
 - [ZeroLogon testing script](https://github.com/SecuraBV/CVE-2020-1472) : A Python script that uses the Impacket library to test vulnerability for the Zerologon exploit (CVE-2020-1472)
+- [Atomic Red Team](https://atomicredteam.io/) : Atomic Red Team allows every security team to test their controls by executing simple "atomic tests" that exercise the same techniques used by adversaries (all mapped to Mitre's ATT&CK).
+- [Cladera](https://caldera.readthedocs.io/en/latest/) : Mittre Att&ck testing tool like Atomic red team
+- [APT Simulator](https://github.com/NextronSystems/APTSimulator) : APT Simulator is a Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised.
+- [RedHunt Linux Distribution](https://github.com/redhuntlabs/RedHunt-OS) : Virtual Machine for Adversary Emulation and Threat Hunting by RedHunt Labs
+- [BT3](https://www.bt3.no/features/) : Blue Team Training Toolkit (BT3) is software for defensive security training, which will bring your network analysis training sessions, incident response drills and red team engagements to a new level.
+- [RTA](https://github.com/endgameinc/RTA) : Red Team Automation (RTA) : RTA provides a framework of scripts designed to allow blue teams to test their detection capabilities against malicious tradecraft, modeled after MITRE ATT&CK.
+- [Microsoft Security Compliance Toolkit (SCT)](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10) : The Security Compliance Toolkit (SCT) is a set of tools that allows enterprise security administrators to download, analyze, test, edit, and store Microsoft-recommended security configuration baselines for Windows and other Microsoft products
+- [Microsoft WAF Bench (WB) Tool Suits](https://github.com/microsoft/wafbench) : WAF (Web Application Firewall) Bench tool suits is designed to verify the correctness and measure the performance of WAF.
+- [WAF Testing Framework](https://www.imperva.com/lg/lgw_trial.asp?pid=483) : A WAF testing tool by Imperva.
+- [owasp-crs-regressions](https://github.com/SpiderLabs/owasp-modsecurity-crs/tree/v3.1/dev/util/regression-tests) : the OWASP Core Rule Set regression testing suite.
+This suite is meant to test specific rules in OWASP CRS version 3
+- [knowbe4 Free IT Security Tools](https://www.knowbe4.com/free-it-security-tools) : Free security tools for many testing purposes (ransomware test, email, malware, ...)

+### Social Ingeneering
+- [Shellphis](https://github.com/thelinuxchoice/shellphish) : Phishing Tool for Instagram, Facebook, Twitter, Snapchat, Github, Yahoo, Protonmail ...
+- [Fake Mailer](https://github.com/htr-tech/fake-mailer) : Fake Mailer is tool to Send Mail Anonymously from a different Email

+### Data Leak Checker And OSINT Tool
+- [OSINT Framework](https://osintframework.com/) : OSINT framework focused on gathering information from free tools or resources.
+The intention is to help people find free OSINT resources
+- [Firefox Monitor](https://monitor.firefox.com/) : can help you to check if your email address has been found in leaks
+- [SolarWinds Identity Monitor](https://www.solarwinds.com/identity-monitor) : can help you to check if your email address has been found in leaks
+- [CheckUserNames](https://checkusernames.com/) : Check the use of your brand or username on 160 Social Networks
+- [HaveIbeenPwned](https://haveibeenpwned.com) :  can help you to check if your account has been compromised in the past
+- [Dehashed](https://dehashed.com/) : can help you to check if your account has been found in leaks
+- [Censys](https://censys.io/) : is a wonderful search engine used to get the latest and most accurate information about any device connected to the internet
+- [Shodan](https://www.shodan.io/) :  is a network security monitor and search engine focused on the deep web & the internet of things.
+- [Oblivion](https://kalilinuxtutorials.com/oblivion/) : is a tool focused in real time monitoring of new data leaks, notifying if the credentials of the user has been leak out
+- [HTTPCS Cyber Vigilance](https://www.httpcs.com/en/data-leakage-detection-darkweb-crawl-tool) :  watches continuously the web, deep web and dark web to collect information (documents, data leakage, sensitive information, security flaws…) which relates to your company and alerts your teams in real time.
+- [Avast Hack Check](https://www.avast.com/hackcheck) : can help you to check if your email address has been found in leaks
+- [F-Secure Identity Theft Checker](https://www.f-secure.com/en/home/free-tools/identity-theft-checker) : can help you to check if your email address has been found in leaks

 ## Liens
 - [Top 125 Security Tools | sectools.org](https://sectools.org/)